-- 4. Provisions shall be made for the application of a Neutral Grounding Resistor (NGR) sized in a manner to maintain DNCP's effective grounded system.
-It will be the responsibility of the DG owner's engineering/technical representatives to select and apply the properly sized isolation transformer with H0 bushing-to-ground impedance (resistance).
+- 4. Provisions shall be made for the application of a Neutral Grounding Resistor (NGR) to each step-up transformer.
+The NGR will be sized in a manner to maintain DNCP's effectively grounded system while limiting neutral current to maintain the circuit relay coordination.
+It will be the responsibility of the DG owner's engineering/technical representatives to select and apply the properly sized isolation transformer with Ho bushing-to-ground impedance (resistance).
 While DNCP may recommend a range for the fault current or NGR size, DNCP will not size the equipment for the DG owner.
-DNCP will only review the selected equipment and grant approval of the design from our perspective.
-Additionally, it is important that the details of the solidly grounded/resistively grounded wye-delta isolation transformers be provided to DNCP as soon as possible for review due to both the importance of maintaining an effectively grounded Electric Power System (EPS) and providing appropriate coordination of protective relaying for ground faults.
-DNCP recommends a NGR range of 90 to 110 Ohms. - 5.
-Station upgrades listed below are required: - a.
-Add the DG relay panel with the $3E_0/3V_0$ functionality. - b.
-Add 115kV three phase, line couplers to Line 136 to serve as an input to the DG panel relay to trip 32952 for a $3E_0/3V_0$ event to clear all potential sources to a fault. - c.
-Add a PT to the distribution line (like a Dead Line Reclosing PT) and use in conjunction with the 34.5kV Bus PTs to allow circuit breaker 32952, after a $3E_0/3V_0$ Trip, to reclose for the condition of a Hot 34.5kV bus and a dead distribution line (requiring circuit relay logic upgrades). - d.
-Wire 86T1BU and 86T1 lockout relays to trip and prevent reclosing of breaker 32952.
+DNCP will only review the selected equipment and must grant approval of the design from our perspective before the DG is permitted to interconnect.
+It is important that the details of the solidly grounded/resistively grounded wye-delta step-up transformers be provided to DNCP as soon as possible for review due to both the importance of maintaining an effectively grounded Electric Power System (EPS) and providing appropriate coordination of protective relaying for ground faults.
+The DG owner must implement a protection scheme that monitors the neutral path of each step-up transformer.
+This protection scheme must remove the effected stepup transformer or the entire DG plant from service for the loss of any step-up transformer neutral path. - 5.
+Station upgrades listed below are required (if not already existing): - a.
+Add Potential Transformers (PT) to 34.5kV Bus to provide directionality. - b.
+Add the DG relay panel; SEL-451 and SEL-735. - c.
+Add 115kV three phase, line couplers to Line 54 to serve as an input to the SEL-451 DG panel relay to trip 30772 for a $3E_0/3V_0$ event to clear all potential sources to a fault. - d.
+Add Dead Line Reclosing to the 30772 feeder relay.
+This includes adding a PT to the distribution line and adding the logic to the feeder relay. - e.
+Wire Transformer #1 LOR 86T1 and Bus #1 LOR 86B1 to trip and prevent reclosing of CB 30772.